grafana/loki/docs/sources/get-started/quick-start.md

    - [Builder mode](https://grafana.com/docs/grafana/latest/datasources/loki/query-editor/#builder-mode), which provides a visual query designer.
    - [Code mode](https://grafana.com/docs/grafana/latest/datasources/loki/query-editor/#code-mode), which provides a feature-rich editor for writing LogQL queries.

+   Next we’ll walk through a few simple queries using both the builder and code views.

 1. Click **Code** (3) to work in Code mode in the query editor.

    Here are some sample queries to get you started using LogQL.